| May 24th, Morning (8:30 A.M. ~ 12:00 A.M.) | |

 Instructor(s)

-- Amit Ranjan Trivedi - University of Illinois at Chicago, IL, USA
+- Amit Ranjan Trivedi - Associate Professor, University of Illinois at Chicago, IL, USA

-- Priyesh Shukla - International Institute of Information Technology, Hyderabad, India
+- Priyesh Shukla - Assistant Professor, International Institute of Information Technology, Hyderabad, India

 T6 - Power electronic circuits-based safety enhancement techniques for lithium-ion batteries